IM Sports Participant Manual

 Participants may play for only one team in either the women's or men's leagues and only one team in the co-ed league in any intramural activity.
 For example, a male in flag football could not play on a men's competitive and a men's fraternity team, but he could play on either a men's competitive or a fraternity team and a co-ed team.

-When an activity makes gender designation, individuals may participate in the activity based on their gender identity.
-If an individual's gender identity does not fit within the binary framework of man/woman or the person is in the process of transitioning to a different gender, participation in a particular gender designated activity will be handled on a case by case basis.
+When an activity makes a gender designation, individuals may participate in the activity based on their gender identity.
+If an individual's gender identity does not fit within the binary framework of man/woman or the person is in the process of transitioning to a different gender, participation in a particular gender-designated activity will be handled on a case-by-case basis.